CCain67/sandbox/pyomo/README.md

 - the costs of opening a warehouse,
 - and costs of shipping products to customers from the warehouses.

+Note: Realistically, these would be more like monthly costs - the estimated fixed monthly cost of maintaining the warehouse and the estimated monthly costs of shipping goods to customers.
+But the point here is just to practice using the package and translating business constraints into model constraints.

 For this problem, we will instantiate a `ConreteModel()` in `pyomo`:
 ```python
 model = ConcreteModel()